2019/09/27

 At the risk of repeating myself, I mention that many modern "necessities" such as television, radio, text messaging, e-mail, online gaming, blogging, etc. consume a vast amount of time and resources, and supply none of our basic human needs.
 I submit that in the Big Scheme of Things, these things may turn out to be as much of a burden as an asset.

 Hopefully with a little planning, even after coal and oil run out, truly sustainable polyculture/permaculture based villages will be able to support a small human population in the style of the neolithic period.
-That is if all the remaining farmland and forest hasn't already been plastered over with non-recyclable toxic waste panels, and the busted remains of wind generators abandoned after the misguided pursuit of "renewable energy" in the early 21st century.
+That is if all the remaining farmland and forest hasn't already been plastered over with non-recyclable toxic waste panels, and the busted remains of wind generators abandoned after the misguided pursuit of so-called "renewable energy" in the early 21st century.

 2011/05/02